Top tips for managing your mortgage

 In the three months before your current deal ends, you’re able to select your next one.
 And you’re not tied to it, meaning you can switch again ahead of your deal ending – for example, if rates were to fall in that time.

 It’s worth thinking about having a conversation with an expert a good three months before your current deal ends.
-That way you know where you stand and are in a good place if you need to look at things like your monthly finances in preparation for what will likely be higher payments.
+That way you know where you stand and are in a good place if you need to look at things like your monthly finances.

 Good to know